LucasEstafanous/Resume/index.md

 ### **Junior DevOps Admin** _2023 - Current_

-- Developed macros and other tools to expedite large scale changes to company wiki in Azure DevOps and VSCode.
+- Developed hyper-automated solutions using macros and other tools to expedite large scale changes within Azure DevOps and utilizing VSCode.

 - Implemented effective formatting techniques to maintain consistent wiki article structure using mark-up languages like markdown, html and CSS.